-Even though it's not technically your loan, your credit score will be affected for the entire life of the loan.
+Even if you're not the loan's primary borrower, your credit score will be affected for its entire repayment period.
 This can be both a good thing and a bad thing.
 If the borrower makes on-time payments, that will have a positive effect on your score—but late payments will damage it.
 Also, having a loan that's paid in installments can affect your score.
 And, even if the borrower remains in good standing, the loan will have an impact on your income-to-debt ratio, which could affect your ability to take out other loans in the future.

 Unlike federal student loans, most private loans lack any kind of provision for death, disability, or economic hardship.
 That means private loans need to be repaid, no matter what circumstances the borrower faces … even if one of those circumstances is death.
 This has led to terrible stories about parents still having to pay off loans for their deceased children.

 Before you co-sign for a loan, you can do a few things to help prevent any issues from popping up:

 Make sure the borrower is trustworthy.
 If you wouldn't lend them money, don't co-sign for them.
 And don't co-sign for anyone whom you won't be in touch with for the foreseeable future.
 You'll want to be able to reach this person easily if you start getting collections calls about that loan.

 Ask yourself if you can afford to pay back this loan.
 If you really can't afford the loan payments, don't co-sign for the loan—because you may wind up having to make the payments someday.
 Use a calculator to estimate whether you'll be able to afford repayment.
 Before you co-sign, it's also a good idea to create a plan for what you'd do if you found yourself in a position where you had to pay the loan back on your own.